-Inside Indian Queer Youths' Struggle to Find a Home
+Inside Indian Queer Youths’ Struggle to Find Home

 However, they continue to face violence by their families and police even at the shelter homes they attempt to take refuge at after leaving.
 How then do queer people exist in a world where they can’t escape violence both inside and outside their homes.

 Adhila Nassarin (23) and Fathima Noora (23) were in the news recently after their parents violently separated them and tried to force them into heterosexual marriages.
-The queer couple eventually fled their homes and was rescued in Kolkata by Sappho For Equality.
-In a landmark judgment, the Kerala High Court allowed Adhila and Fathima to reunite in May 2022.
+Eventually, a landmark judgment by the Kerala High Court allowed Adhila and Fathima to reunite in May 2022.
 But unlike them, in many cases, queer and trans people eventually succumb to the pressure and manipulation of the families and are forced to go back to abusive homes.

 Related on The Swaddle:

-Note: **An earlier version of this piece incorrectly stated that Adhila and Fatima were rescued in Kolkata.
-This line has now been removed from the piece.